As your team grows (we’re now seven people at Podia), one of the key challenges is figuring out how to spend your resources.

 At two, three, or four people, your day-to-day is pretty obvious, as long as you’re talking to customers and watching how your product is being used.

 However, with even slightly more people on the team, you have more freedom and flexibility to deploy resources.
 You can take more risks, you can slow down the feature race, and you can shoot for the moon. 🌚

-When I founded Coach over three years ago, I made a promise to myself that I wouldn’t play the feature game as nearly every other competitor of ours does.
+When I founded Podia over three years ago, I made a promise to myself that I wouldn’t play the feature game as nearly every other competitor of ours does.

 In the “feature game,” everyone ends up building the same thing, resulting in a market of lookalikes.
-At Coach, we’re not competing on traditional features, but bringing innovation into the market.
+At Podia, we’re not competing on traditional features, but bringing innovation into the market.

 With this goal of innovation in mind, I sometimes get frustrated when we don’t have a feature that people are asking for, but I have to remind myself that one important innovation is greater than ten features.

-At Coach, we believe creators are leaving a lot of money on the table, and aren’t doing themselves any favors sticking with traditional platforms.
+At Podia, we believe creators are leaving a lot of money on the table, and aren’t doing themselves any favors sticking with traditional platforms.